 or rash to hands or feet.

-If you keep your student home for the day due to ANY of the ABOVE SYMPTOMS, it it REQUIRED by
+If you keep your student home for the day due to ANY of the ABOVE SYMPTOMS,

-returning to in-person school.
+return to in-person school.

 Students with a negative Covid-19 test result can return to school IF symptoms are improving AND they

 are fever free for at least 24 hours with out the use of fever reducing medications.

 If your child (student) tests POSITIVE, a copy of their release from isolation must be sent in to

 the school health office PROIR to their return to in person learning.
 If this was not

 recieved, the Onondaga County Health Dept asks that the parent call 315-435-2000 to get a

 These protocols are subject to change per guidance of the NYS Dept of Health.